Stay in touch with the latest news from AIM and get information on sector grants, jobs and events with our free fortnightly E-News.

 - The agreed scope of work with the consultant and timetable for this

 - How will you ensure that all Trustees are engaged with this process?

-We work with experienced consultants, based across England, with a diverse range of skills and experience.
+We have a large pool of consultants, based across England, with a diverse range of skills and experience.
 If you would particularly like to work with a specific consultant, do let us know.

-Applications will be assessed by AIM staff and referred to AIM Council if appropriate.
-We will also discuss your application with colleagues in Museum Development, if appropriate.
+Applications will be assessed by AIM staff and referred to AIM Board of Trustees if appropriate.
+We may also discuss your application with colleagues in Museum Development, if appropriate.